AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

   - template: text
     block: text
     content: |-
-      * Sports fields have a reduced capacity of 50 for occupancy, to allow for appropriate social distancing
+      * Sports fields have a reduced capacity of 40 for occupancy, to allow for appropriate social distancing
-      * Signage will be posted at the entrance asking/informing guests the following:
+      * Signage will be posted and distributed asking/informing guests the following:

         _Have you had exposure to COVID 19 in the past 14 days?_